AndrewLoeppky/atsc405_2018/notebooks/make_thermodiagrams_al.md

 B = g\left(\frac{T_{v,a}-T_{v,env}}{T_{v,env}}\right)\tag{AT 1.61*}
 $$

-Calculate the buoyant force as a function of pressure on an ascending parcel which originates at the surface with initial state $T_{surf} T_{d,surf}, p_0$.
+Calculate the buoyant force as a function of pressure on an ascending parcel which originates at the surface with initial state $T_{surf}, T_{d,surf}, p_0$.
 Assume *pseudo-adiabatic ascent*, where all liquid and ice phase water immediately fall out of the parcel as precipitation.
 Add the parcel trajectory to your sounding, then calculate the buoyancy profile and plot it in a separate figure.

 *HINT: See Thompkins figure 3.18 for more on parcel trajectories.
 The ascending air will either follow a dry adiabat or a moist adiabat depending on saturation.*